Chris Hadfield's Life Advice (MotivationHub video)

 Chris Hadfield is a former Canadian astronaut who went to space three times in his life.

-On his final mission he spent 145 days on the ISS, the International Space Station.
+On his final mission he spent 144 days aboard the ISS, the International Space Station.
 During this time, he took many pictures from the ISS Cupola, a bulging window that allows a one-of-a-kind 180° view on Earth.

 In this video I found on Youtube a while ago Chris shares his thoughts on being in space, on being human, EVAs (going outside a space station) and taking and sharing these photgraphs.